-33 Visitors coming to MIT to teach or conduct research do pass through a formal appointment process.

-tutions, or who are employees of China's national defense universities, or who are working at national defense science and technology key laboratories at other civilian universities, unless they can clearly identify benefits that would warrant doing so.34
+Unlike students, faculty, and staff who join the MIT community, short-term international visitors coming to MIT for meetings or to observe do not pass through a formal admissions or appointment process, although of course they are subject to screening by U.S. visa authorities.33 In general, PIs are free to invite their professional colleagues to visit the MIT campus and it is important to preserve this principle.
+However, we advise PIs and others at MIT not to issue invitations to visitors who are currently employed by Chinese military and security institutions, or who are employees of China's national defense universities, or who are working at national defense science and technology key laboratories at other civilian universities, unless they can clearly identify benefits that would warrant doing so.34

-It goes without saying that all applicants for positions at MIT have an obligation to disclose all their affiliations, either on their CVs or in other application materials.
+All applicants for positions at MIT have an obligation to disclose all their affiliations, either on their CVs or in other application materials.